 TIP #5.
 Use A Tripod and GoPro

-Every day there are more and more new videos shot on a miniature action camera GoPro, and this year we will even see the full-length film "Hardcore", completely shot with these cameras.
-The new, fourth generation of the camera allows anyone who wants to get it for themselves, because the simplest GoPro Hero now costs $230.
+Every day there are more and more new videos shot on a tiny action camera GoPro, and this year we will even see the full-length film “Hardcore,” entirely shot with these cameras.
+The new, fourth-generation camera allows anyone to get it for themselves because the most superficial GoPro Hero now costs $230.

 By purchasing a tripod on Amazon for $15 via the internet, you can get very unusual angles for your cool videos.
 You can also take a selfie video using a tripod, even if you are traveling alone.